 THE LITANY OF THE SAINTS

 Today, be sure to pray the Litany of the Saints, the oldest litany of the Church still in use!
-A partial indulgence is granted to those who piously recite the Litany of Saints, which can then be applied to the Holy Souls in Purgatory.
+A partial indulgence is granted to those who piously recite the Litany of Saints (under the usual conditions), which can then be applied to the Holy Souls in Purgatory.